Fatt Father

-Shabazz Ford (born February 17, 1980), known by his stage name Fatt Father, is an American rapper from Detroit, Michigan.
+Shabazz Sinclare Ford (born February 17, 1980), known by his stage name Fatt Father, is an American rapper from Detroit, Michigan.
 He is a one fourth part of the Fat Killahz (with Marv Won, Bang Belushi and King Gordy) and one half of Twin Towers (with Marv Won).

 Early life

 Shabazz grew up in Detroit with his mother and two brothers, Sammie and Jerry.
 The oldest, Shabazz was forced at a young age to become the leading male role model he and his brothers never really had.
 Shabazz found himself with many different roles in the household, which he was not comfortable with at first.
 He said, "I grew up and I found my niche, which was music".
 Studying at Denby High School, music was his way to escape his home problems.
 He said, "Without that, I would have been out on the streets hustling, and doing what I needed to do in order to survive".